 Hospital Stays Made Safe

-Being admitted to the hospital can be a frightening experience, especially for those with celiac disease or other gluten-related disorders.
+Being admitted to the hospital can be a stressful experience, especially for those with celiac disease or other gluten-related disorders.
 Whether you are there for a day-surgery or for three weeks in rehabilitation, the hospital should be doing everything it can to meet your need for a gluten-free diet.
 Share this information with your family and your health care providers (Dietitian, Pharmacist, Physicians) to ensure the best possible care while you are staying at the hospital.

 Make certain that your family members know where this guide is located and bring it with you to your hospital stay.

 Keep this guide with your list of current medications and name and address of all health care providers.

 Give this guide to the nurse manager for the area of the hospital where you will be staying.
 Also give a copy to the pre-admission nurse to make certain that a copy is placed on the front of your chart or documented in your computerized chart.
 Request that it be seen easily by everyone accessing your chart.